 This extraordinary visual record not only documents one of the most famous journeys in Modern European literature but also further maps out Sebald’s creative process as it meanders its way around the places, people and events that shaped his writing.
 It is difficult to over-emphasize the importance of this collection for anyone interested in Sebald’s creative processes or the ways in which photography might serve fiction.
 It promises an inexhaustible treasure-trove of new discoveries and is a book unique in what it can newly reveal about this cherished, international author.

-COMING SOON to Boiler House Press.
-Sign up to our newsletter to receive launch and early release information (Winter, 2020) in due course.
+COMING One Fine Day to Boiler House Press.
+Sign up to our newsletter to receive launch and early release information in due course.